mechatroner/RBQL/rbql/DEV_README.md

 * Check ambiguous column names internally inside rbql_engine after resolving input_iterator and join_iterator, get rid of external checks.

 * Figure out how to implement basic autocomplete for ipython

+* Figure out how to color SQL keywords such as "SELECT", "WHERE", etc